-One of the great things about Delhi is that it's relatively close to the mountains and a number of other diverse tourist places.
-There's something for everyone, including spirituality, nature, history and entertainment.
+One of the great things about Delhi is that it's relatively close to the mountains and many other diverse tourist places.
+There's something for everyone including spirituality, nature, history and entertainment.
 If you're thinking of getting out of the city and exploring the surrounding area, read on to discover the best day trips to take from Delhi.

 In addition, if you're in Delhi during the first two weeks of February, definitely don't miss a day trip to Surajkund in Haryana for the annual International Crafts Mela (fair).
 As well as handicrafts from all over India, there are also performances from folk artists.

 Want to see the Taj Mahal but don't have much time to spare?
 It can be visited on a day trip from Delhi.
-It's also possible to add in the abandoned city of Fatehpur Sikhri for an extra dose of heritage.
-Taking the train is an inexpensive way of getting from Delhi to Agra, and the journey can be completed in less than 2 hours if you catch an express train in the morning.
+It's also possible to add in Agra Fort (it's more impressive than the Red Fort in Delhi) and the abandoned city of Fatehpur Sikhri for an extra dose of heritage.
+Taking the train is an inexpensive way of getting from Delhi to Agra, and the journey can be completed in less than two hours if you catch an express train in the morning.
 Here are the best train options, including for the return journey in the evening.
 However, if you plan on seeing multiple attractions there, it's more convenient to hire a car and driver.
 Check out these top places to visit in and around Agra for options.
 Private day tours by car from Delhi are also popular.
 There's more information in this essential Taj Mahal travel guide.

-Rambling 15th century Neemrana Fort Palace overlooks the historic village of Neemrana, in Rajasthan's Aravalli Hills, about 2.5 hours southwest of Delhi on the Delhi-Jaipur Highway.
+Rambling 15th century Neemrana Fort Palace overlooks the historic village of Neemrana, in Rajasthan's Aravalli Hills, about two and a half hours southwest of Delhi on the Delhi-Jaipur Highway.
 It was the third capital of the descendants of Prithviraj Chauhan III, king of the Rajput Chauhan dynasty.
 The fort palace was restored in the 1980s and turned into a luxury heritage hotel, popularly visited on a day trip from Delhi for lunch.
-The cost is 1,600 rupees per person on weekdays (from 9:30 a.m. until 2:30 p.m.) and 1,900 rupees per person on weekends (from 12:30 p.m. until 2:30 p.m.) including entry and buffet.
+The cost is 1,700 rupees per person on weekdays (from 10 a.m. until 2:30 p.m.) and 2,000 rupees per person on weekends (from 12:30 p.m. until 2:30 p.m.) including entry and buffet.
+Advance bookings are mandatory.
 After lunch and a look around the fort palace, if you're feeling adventurous it's possible to go zip-lining over it and the village.
 Don't want to have lunch at the fort palace?
 You can get free entry by going zip-lining and booking in advance.

 Sultanpur National Park

-Sultanpur National Park is one of the best sanctuaries in India for bird watching.
-Although it's not very big in size, it's situated conveniently close to Delhi in the Gurgaon district of Haryana.
-The drive there only takes about 1.5 hours.
-Hence, if you can't visit Keoladeo Ghana National Park (formerly Bharatpur Bird Sanctuary) in Rajasthan and want to spend some time in nature, Sultanpur is a decent option for a day trip.
+Sultanpur National Park is another one of the top sanctuaries in India for bird-watching, with a reported 250 species of birds.
+Although the park isn't very big, it's situated conveniently close to Delhi in the Gurgaon district of Haryana.
+The drive there takes less than two hours.
+Hence, if you can't visit Keoladeo Ghana National Park (formerly Bharatpur Bird Sanctuary) in Rajasthan and want to spend some time in nature, Sultanpur is a decent alternative option for a day trip.
 The park attracts both local and migratory birds, including some all the way from Siberia.
 It has a tourist center, circular walking trail and four watchtowers.
 Do note it's closed on Tuesdays, and usually during breeding season from June to August or September.

-One of the top theme parks in India, Kingdom of Dreams is an outstanding live entertainment destination in Gurgaon, about an hour south of Delhi.
+One of the top theme parks in India, Kingdom of Dreams is an outstanding live entertainment destination in Gurgaon (renamed Gurugram), about an hour south of Delhi.
 It encompasses both Indian culture and the performing arts.
 Wander through the elaborate arts, crafts, and culinary boulevard that is Culture Gully.
 Sample food from different states in India.
-Then, catch a live Bollywood musical.
-It's open Tuesday to Sunday, from 1 p.m. until 1 a.m.
+Afterwards, catch a live Bollywood musical.
+Kingdom of Dreams is open Tuesday to Sunday, from 1 p.m. until 1 a.m.